-What Can a Handyman Do in Limestone in Limestone County, Alabama?
+What Can a Handyman Do Without a License in Limestone in Limestone County, Alabama?

 In Alabama, most “handyman” work can be done without a state general contractor license only if each job is under the state’s contractor-license threshold (commonly treated as $50,000 for commercial work and $10,000 for residential home building) and you are not performing regulated trades (electrical, plumbing, HVAC/gas).
 Even when exempt from a state contractor license, you typically still need a local (city and/or county) business license and may need building permits for certain work.